Texas horned lizard: Current research

-In addition, the Dallas Zoo and Houston Zoo are working to establish a captive colony of animals with several key reproductive successes taking place in 2015.
+In addition, the Dallas Zoo and Houston Zoo are working to establish a captive colony of animals with several key reproductive successes taking place in 2015, while the Center for Conservation & Research (CCR) at the San Antonio Zoo is teaming up with private landowners to introduce zoo hatched lizards into areas that they previously inhabited.

 In Native American religion and art

 Some Native American people regard horned lizards as sacred.
 The animal is a common motif in Native American art in the Southwestern United States and Mexico.

 In popular culture

 The Texas horned lizard is the state reptile of Texas and, as the "horned frog", is the mascot of Texas Christian University and can be seen in the university's seal.

+In 1928, Ol' Rip the Horned Toad became a national sensation after supposedly surviving a 31-year entombment in a cornerstone time capsule in Eastland, Texas.
+He toured the country, met President Calvin Coolidge, and the demand for horned toads as pets led to an abrupt decline in their wild population.
+In 1955, Ol' Rip inspired the original story of the frog in the animated cartoon One Froggy Evening who was later named Michigan J. Frog.